maxio-com/ab-golang-sdk/doc/controllers/invoices.md

 This endpoint allows for invoices to be programmatically delivered via email.
 This endpoint supports the delivery of both ad-hoc and automatically generated invoices.
 Additionally, this endpoint supports email delivery to direct recipients, carbon-copy (cc) recipients, and blind carbon-copy (bcc) recipients.

+**File Attachments**: You can attach files to invoice emails using `attachment_urls[]` parameter by providing URLs to the files you want to attach.
+When using attachments, the request must use `multipart/form-data` content type.
+Max 10 files, 10MB per file.

 If no recipient email addresses are specified in the request, then the subscription's default email configuration will be used.
 For example, if `recipient_emails` is left blank, then the invoice will be delivered to the subscription's customer email address.

 On success, a 204 no-content response will be returned.
 The response does not indicate that email(s) have been delivered, but instead indicates that emails have been successfully queued for delivery.
 If _any_ invalid or malformed email address is found in the request body, the entire request will be rejected and a 422 response will be returned.